Rules and Policies

 Hotel:

-2. All smoking is prohibited in the hotel (tobacco products, e-cigarettes and vaping).
+2. Smoking is prohibited in the hotel (tobacco products, e-cigarettes and vaping).
 Attendees should use designated smoking areas on the lobby level outside the hotel, which comply with Maryland requirements that smoking areas be 15 feet away from building entrances/exits.

 Conduct: